2020 Speaker Series

 The School for Advanced Research’s Indian Arts Research Center presents a series of conversation-style presentations exploring today’s world of cultural preservation.
 Museums, artists, and communities are increasingly recognizing the need to elevate indigenous voices in the public’s understanding of traditional and evolving Native arts and culture.
 This year’s Speaker Series takes us on a journey beyond the Pueblo communities within which we are situated, to shed light on the many remarkable ways indigenous-based cultural preservation, promotion, and revival are happening nationally.
 Through the intimate conversations, this series celebrates and acknowledges the powerful work happening all around us.
 From indigenous language revitalization efforts, centuries old traditions in Alaska’s Alutiiq communities, or a changing contemporary art scene in Hawai’i, “Rise” asks how indigenous communities are coming together to ensure that their respective histories, arts, and cultures, are represented with respect and are able thrive and grow for future generations.

-All discussions except for the presentation by Anton Treuer will be held at the School for Advanced Research, 660 Garcia Street, Santa Fe, NM 87505 from 6:00-7:30pm.
+All discussions take place from 5:30 p.m. – 7:00 p.m. and are hosted at the School for Advanced Research, 660 Garcia Street, Santa Fe, NM 87505 – except for the presentation by Anton Treuer (see details below).
 These events are FREE and open to the public, advanced registration is encouraged.
 Click on individual events to register.

 Wednesday, March 4, 2020